Victorian 4-door wardrobe - antique made of mahogany

 Description

-High-quality Victorian mahogany wardrobe, with cavetto cornice above a pair of figured mahogany panels lined with carved doors closing the hanging section and 2 drawers above a deep drawer with oak lining for the base, all surrounded by additional arched and panel doors enclosing the hanging space and drawers, all standing on a plinth base.
+High-quality Victorian mahogany wardrobe, with cavetto cornice above a pair of figured mahogany panels and carved doors closing the hanging section and 2 drawers above a deep drawer with oak lining for the base, all surrounded by additional curved and panel doors enclosing the hanging space and drawers, all standing on a plinth base.

 Circa 1860